 Improved Retention and Adherence

 Ensuring that clients are retained in care and treatment services and adhering to their ART regimens is of the highest priority to EGPAF.
 EGPAF trains and mentors health workers and counselors to provide ongoing adherence support to the patients and affected families including pre-ART counseling prior to initiation of lifelong treatment, empowerment of clients through ART support group sessions, providing psychosocial support services, and organizing and facilitating peer and family support groups.
 Special emphasis is placed on training and supporting non-medical facilities and community health workers in follow-up of clients who have missed services or struggled with accessing and maintaining ART.
-EGPAF also ensures that facilities link clients to the relevant clinical, and social and community-based services such as home-based care, palliative care, prevention of mother-to-child HIV transmission (PMTCT) services, nutritional clinics, and programs for orphans and vulnerable children.
+EGPAF also ensures that facilities link clients to the relevant clinical, social and community-based services such as home-based care, palliative care, prevention of mother-to-child HIV transmission (PMTCT) services, nutritional clinics, and programs for orphans and vulnerable children.

-Throughout the framework of care and treatment, EGPAF retains a strong focus on advocacy for women, children and adolescents and drives implementation and expansion of pediatric HIV care and treatment services, for more information, click here.
+Throughout the framework of care and treatment, EGPAF retains a strong focus on advocacy for women, children, and adolescents and drives implementation and expansion of pediatric HIV care and treatment services.
+For more information click here.